College of Education International Programs

 Fellows commit time to seminars, discussions, research meetings, independent reading, analysis, and writing.

-The program operates alongside the Foundation Program while maintaining distinct scholarly expectations and research responsibilities.
+The program operates alongside the IGlobal Explorers Program while maintaining distinct scholarly expectations and research responsibilities.

 Three-Phase Scholarly Model